contentauth/c2pa-python/docs/working-stores.md

 ### Linking an ingredient archive to an action

 To link an ingredient archive to an action via `ingredientIds`, you must use a `label` set in the `add_ingredient()` call on the signing builder.
-Labels baked into the archive ingredient are not carried through, and `instance_id` does not work as a linking key for ingredient archives regardless of where it is set.
+Signing does not carry through labels baked into the archive ingredient, and `instance_id` does not work as a linking key for ingredient archives regardless of where it is set.

 ```py
 import io, json